Estrogen Dominance – Part 1

 Scientists have also identified a chronic condition similar to PMS, which they call pre-menopause syndrome.
 The symptoms are similar to those of menopause, but they often occur from the mid-thirties to early forties and years ahead of menopause.
 This may be due to primary ovulation failure and the resultant lack of progesterone output from the ovaries.
 More often than not, it is due to luteal failure (failure to produce enough progesterone) in pre-menopausal women.
 In addition, there may also be stress induced adrenal gland exhaustion leading to a reduction of progesterone output from the adrenal glands.
 The overall reduction in progesterone level leads to a relative excess of estrogen or estrogen dominance.
 Pre-menopausal syndrome may include PMS, fibrocystic breast, uterine fibroids, irregular periods, and endometriosis.

-Polycystic Ovary Syndrome (PCOS) is a condition where multiple cysts are found on the ovaries together with other symptoms like anovulation (lack of ovulation), menstrual abnormalities, hirsutism (facial hair), male pattern baldness, acne, and often obesity.
+Polycystic Ovarian Syndrome (PCOS) is a condition where multiple cysts are found on the ovaries together with other symptoms like anovulation (lack of ovulation), menstrual abnormalities, hirsutism (facial hair), male pattern baldness, acne, and often obesity.
 It is estimated that ten to twenty percent of women today have PCOS, and among young women, this figure could be even higher, thus qualifying PCOS as an epidemic.

 PCOS takes place when the normal ovulation cycle of a woman is disrupted or stopped.
 This upsets the normal balance between the glands of the pituitary, hypothalamus, and ovarian axis.
 Under normal conditions, the hypothalamus regulates the hormone output of the ovaries and synchronizes the menstrual cycle.